How To Make Homemade Milk Kefir And How To Use It

 Instructions

-You’ll know they’re ready when the milk begins to thicken and tastes tangy.
+• You'll know your grains are ready when the milk starts to thicken and develops a pleasantly tangy aroma and flavor.

-Once fully rehydrated, place the grains in fresh milk and let it ferment for 24-48 hours, depending on your taste preferences.
+• Once fully rehydrated: Place the grains in fresh milk and allow them to ferment for 24 to 48 hours, depending on your taste preferences.
+Strain the finished kefir and enjoy.

-• If you need a break, store the grains in the fridge with fresh milk for up to 3 weeks.
-Be sure to “feed” them with a little milk to keep them alive.
+• To maintain healthy grains: Keep them in regular use by repeating the fermentation process every 24 to 48 hours with fresh milk.
+If you need to pause, store the grains in the fridge in a small jar of milk for up to 3 weeks.
+Be sure to "feed" them with fresh milk weekly to keep them alive and thriving.

 Notes